Code-Institute-Submissions/lilychuang78-milestone1/README.md

 	#desktop

 >Strategy Plan:
-	what does the user expect? information of working experience, education and most importantly skills who are the users? potential recruiters or clients does it offer what users want? content of web-design and programming itself, with future portfolios and contact information
+	what does the user expect? information of working experience, education, and importantly skills who are the users? potential recruiters or clients does it offer what users want? content of web-design and programming itself, with future portfolios and contact information

 >Structure Plane
-	The CV website will be in the same page, which contains a menu of 'Home', 'Career', 'Education', 'Download', 'Portfolio' and 'Contact'.
+	The CV website will be in the same page, which contains a menu of 'Home', 'Career' (including skills), 'Education', 'Download', 'Portfolio' and 'Contact'.
 	By clicking 'Home', 'Career', 'Education' and 'Contact' in the navigation bar, the webpage will scroll down to the correspodent sections.
 	'Download' and 'Portfolio' in navigation bar will be open a bank window.
 	'Contact' at the footer includes email address and links to the social media.